adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 ### Chemical Data: Parents and Transformation Products
 Löffler et al. worked with a total of 56 TPs manually curated from the literature.
 They list these TP compounds in their Supplementary Information, including structure information in the form of SMILES and InChIKeys in Table S3 (XLSX).

-It's great that people have started doing this now (I wrote about this topic 2+ years ago [here](https://adelenel.ai/communicatingenvchem/).
+It's great that people have started doing this now (I wrote about this topic 2+ years ago [here](https://adelenel.ai/communicatingenvchem/)).
 However as I wanted to spin up some quick cheminformatics analysis, a CSV or TXT file instead of XLSX would have been a bit more helpful for easier reading into Python or R without having to do any extra manual steps to pre-process the data (plus, XLSX is technically a proprietary format).

-As an example of what I mean, check out this [TXT file](https://pubs.acs.org/doi/suppl/10.1021/acs.est.2c00321/suppl_file/es2c00321_si_001.txt) I prepared for the SI of our review on UVCBs.
+As an example of what I mean, check out this [TXT file](https://pubs.acs.org/doi/suppl/10.1021/acs.est.2c00321/suppl_file/es2c00321_si_001.txt) I prepared for the SI of our [review on UVCBs](https://doi.org/10.1021/acs.est.2c00321).

 ### Cheminformatics Approach: MCS Tanimoto Similarity between Parents and TPs
 The authors calculated the **structural similarity between TPs and their respective parent compounds**, then classified them as either 'similar' or 'dissimilar' according to a similarity score threshold.
 In their approach, whether a parent-TP pair is similar or dissimilar affects their Risk Assessment results (see below).